rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/ci-cd-essentials.rst

 Ansible Tower is how you use Ansible at scale.
 Tower is a mature web application that provides a user interface, RBAC, and API in front of your Ansible workloads.
 For teams larger than a few people who are managing more than a few servers, Ansible Tower is the best way to use Ansible.

-Conclusion
+Getting Started
-''''''''''''
+'''''''''''''''''

 Ready?
-Let's get started building out our next-generation infrastructure!
+Let's start building out our next-generation infrastructure!